trivago/gollum/docs/producers/file.rst

   Defines specific timestamp as in "HH:MM" when the log should be rotated.
   Hours must be given in 24h format.
   When left empty this setting is ignored.
 By default this setting is disabled.
+ **RotateTimestamp**
+  Sets the timestamp added to the filename when file rotation is enabled.
+  The format is based on Go's time.Format function and set to "2006-01-02_15" by default.
 **Compress**
   Set to true to gzip a file after rotation.
   By default this is set to false.